 Looking for an amazing place to have a blast in nature?
 Then check out WildPlay in Maple Ridge.
 The ziplines and ropes courses there are amazing!
 So much fun!
 (TIP: If you use the promo code VBP15 you can save 15% on the cost of admission!)

-Playland at the PNE is also open on select dates as of June 3rd in 2023.
+Playland at the PNE is also open on select dates between mid-May and mid-August.
 That’s where you’ll find the best selection of amusement rides in the Lower Mainland!

 Amusement Park Location & Times

-The amusement park is a seasonal attraction and only open in 2023 in the spring (March and April).
-It’s also normally open from around the third week of June until the Labour Day Weekend at the beginning of September, plus one or two extra weekends on either side.
+The amusement park is a seasonal attraction.
+It’s generally open for a brief period in the spring and then again from about late June until the Labour Day Weekend at the beginning of September.

 Park Prices & Admission

 In years before COVID-19, there was no admission fee to enter the facility.
 This meant adults could supervise their children for free.
-However, this is not the case in 2023.
+Sadly, this isn’t the case anymore.
 Tickets are required for everyone who enters.

-Admission to the amusement park in the spring 2023 season includes access to the rides and the mini golf course.
+Admission to the amusement park includes access to the rides and the mini golf course.

 Adventure Park Rides